apache/cloudstack-documentation/source/plugins/vxlan.rst

    $ sudo iptables-save > /etc/sysconfig/iptables

-With this configuration you should be able to restart the network, although a reboot is recommended to see if everything works properly.
+With this configuration you should be able to restart the Network, although a reboot is recommended to see if everything works properly.

 ::